Parag0506/AndroidDevChallenge/README.md

 ***How Google could help us achieve the goal :**
->> 1. **Assign us a Mentor for the project**
+1. **Assign us a Mentor for the project**
->> 2. **Some software could be made free for experimenting purposes**
+2. **Some software could be made free for experimenting purposes**
->> 3. **Help us reach a wide audience**
+3. **Help us reach a wide audience**
->> 4. **Help in spreading the technology to every part of the world and make it feasible**
+4. **Help in spreading the technology to every part of the world and make it feasible**
->> 5. **Data set for the project**
+5. **Data set for the project**

 **Timeline:**

-*By november 2019 :
+**By november 2019 :**
-	Project structuring and setup
+> Project structuring and setup
-	Android Application beta model
+> Android Application beta model
-	Research and Learning*
+> Research and Learning

-*December 2019:
+**December 2019:**
-	Finalising the best possible method for the application Data Acquiring and cleaning
+>Finalising the best possible method for the application
+>Data Acquiring and cleaning
-	Documenting and Training Models
+>Documenting and Training Models

-*January  2020:
+**January  2020:**
-	Development and cloud integration
+>Development and cloud integration

-*February 2020 :
+**February 2020 :**
-Development and UI/UX designs
+>Development and UI/UX designs

-*March 2020 :
+**March 2020 :**
-	Testing and Beta Program
+>Testing and Beta Program

-*April 2020 :
+**April 2020 :**
-	Testing and Deployment*
+>Testing and Deployment*

 **Tell us about you.
 A great idea is just one part of the equation; we also want to learn a bit more about you.
 Share with us some of your other projects so we can get an idea of how we can assist you with your project.**

 *Hello !
 I am Parag Ghorpade a Third year computer Engineering Student in India.
 I love coding and working on various Machine Learning projects.
 The projects I have done so far are mainly based on Machine Learning and Tensorflow.
 I have worked on Self Driving cars, Face recognition, Text recognition projects.
 Some were coded from Scratch and some using Cloud and APIs.
 I recently started developing android applications, because I wanted a way to deploy my ML models.
 I am a Developer student clubs - Lead of my campus, and have worked closely with professional people to bring the learning to our college.
 I have also been involved with GDG -Pune, and I am glad to have their mentoring for almost everything in my career.
 It feels like a family to be at GDG and talk to like minded people, working to contribute to the society.
 We want to solve real world problems and make the solutions available to all.
 Keeping this in mind I would like to open source the project for the community.
-I have recently started developing some open source projects and would love to be a key contributor..
+I have recently started developing some open source projects and would love to be a key contributor.
 I have been thinking about this project for quite some time now, and I am willing to collaborate with everyone to make it possible.*